ibara/lillian.link/_lilypad_source/blog/anarchy/2016-12-08_anarchist-cooperative-manual-hencoop-first-edition.md

 incorporate their voice into all decisions while receiving just compensation and property, which marginalized people are often cheated out of, or restricted from.

-This article and the Anarchist Cooperative Manual provided herein hopes to offer both beneficial, explicit, and nuanced instruction on implementing consensus-based anarchist cooperatives for the purpose of empowering marginalized people.
+This article and the Worker Collective Manual provided herein hopes to offer both beneficial, explicit, and nuanced instruction on implementing consensus-based anarchist cooperatives for the purpose of empowering marginalized people.